joecorcoran/cities/README.md

   #=> 448
 ```

-## Countries
+## Countries gem intregration

 This gem was designed as an extension to the [Countries gem](https://github.com/hexorx/countries).
-Installing Cities adds two new instance methods to the `Country` class.
+Installing Cities adds two new instance methods to the `Country` class and one instance method to the `State`.

+### Country
 ```ruby
 us = Country.search('US')
   #=> #<Country:0x000001020cf5f0>